-Welcome to the
+Welcome to the Department of Anthropology

 Anthropology at Binghamton University Defined

 Anthropology studies human populations and cultures in comparative, historical and evolutionary frameworks.
 The curriculum promotes understanding of the variety of past and present human groups, the cultures and societies people create, the processes that animate cultural production and social life, and the processes that underlie human biological development and change.
 Students learn and apply the research methods and theoretical constructs used by anthropologists to investigate peoples and their social worlds.
-Excavating and analyzing the remains of past cultures, observing human and non-human primate behavior, examining global social and cultural changes, and exploring the biocultural and biomedical processes that define humans are but a few of the approaches anthropologists use to investigate the human way of life.